CBTS-cloud-transformation/terraform-training/2-Advanced Configuration/05-tfvars.md

 3. **Reusability**: By keeping configuration values in separate `.tfvars` files, you can reuse the same Terraform code with different sets of variables.
 This is useful for creating infrastructure for different projects or environments using a single set of Terraform modules.

 4. **Collaboration**: When working in a team, each team member can have their own `.tfvars` file to set values specific to their environment or workflow.
 This avoids conflicts in the codebase when multiple people are working on the same Terraform project.

+5. **Automatic Inclusion**: Files named `terraform.tfvars` or `*.auto.tfvars` are automatically loaded when `terraform` is run.
+Other files would need to be passed using the -var-file flag.

 ## Summary